preetisaha/distributed_password_cracker/README.md

 # distributed_password_cracker

 <strong>Project Overview:</strong>
-This project is based on creacking a distributed password through SHA1.
+This project is based on cracking a distributed password through SHA1.
 It performs the permutation to generate all the required words.

 <strong>Main Class:</strong>
 main class is the entry point of the project.
 It has a main method from within the main method we are creating a master thread and starting the same.